frankred/jSona/README.md

 #####FOLDERS
 Your music folders.
 Care of JSON-Syntax and correct backslashes (/). jSona also supports the usage of the Uniform Naming Convention and folders in a network (e.g.: "\\\\servername\folder\path").
 See example above...

+#####INCLUDE_EXTENSIONS
+This array says what kind of files you want to add to jSona.
+If it is empty or this field is deleted then every file with every extension will be included to your playlists.

 #####PLAYBACK_MODE
 Playbackmode of jSona.
 Choose one of them: {NORMAL, SHUFFLE}.
 Will be overwritten by jSona (always save the recently changed playback mode).